-To dispose of a large item, such as an item of furniture, you will need to arrange a special pick up service for a fee.
+To dispose of a large item, such as an item of furniture, you will need to arrange a special pick-up service for a fee.
 This fee will vary by municipality and will depend on the item you want to dispose of.
-We recommend...
+This may involve calling the pickup service number and buying special stickers to place on the discarded item.
+These stickers can be bought at the convenience stores with ease.